 Leverage and Build on Strengths

 What makes you score more in a game of scrabble when you have few letters left?
 The smart ones would find a way to build on existing words on the board.
-Typically, the same analogy can be applied on strengths as well.
-Gallup has proved through research that building on employee’s strengths is far more effective than fixing their weaknesses.
-Managers who focus on strengths help their employees to learn more quickly, produce quality work and eventually, be engaged with the role and the organization.
+Typically, the same analogy can be related to strengths as well.
+Gallup has proved through research that building on employees’ strengths is far more effective than fixing their weaknesses.
+Managers who focus on strengths help their employees to learn more quickly, produce quality work, and eventually, be engaged with the role and the organization.
 As per another study by Gallup, 67% of employees who strongly agreed that their managers focus on their strengths were also found to be highly engaged.
-So, next time you have a performance conversation, you are delegating or giving feedback, focus on strengths and create a plan to leverage them for higher performance.
+So, next time you have a performance conversation, you are delegating or giving feedback, focusing on strengths, and creating a plan to leverage them for higher performance.

 Enhance Team Cohesiveness

 If we go by Patrick Lencioni’s model, 5 aspects contribute to high team cohesiveness – Vulnerability-based Trust, Productive Conflict around ideas, Personal Accountability and a culture of holding one another accountable, greater Commitment and buy-in to common goals, and focus on Collective Results.
 So, employee engagement for new managers and even the experienced ones mean enhancing these aspects to increase team cohesion which eventually makes the members of the team highly engaged.

 Highly engaged employees are not the satisfied and happy ones but the ones who feel an emotional connection with their managers.
 Therefore, just team-building, training programs, fun team outings, and dinners wouldn’t suffice for increasing employee engagement.
 To build that feeling of emotional connection, focus on your employee’s growth, development, recognition, and trust.
 Make your employees feel appreciated.
 Promote a team culture that fosters these drivers and hence makes your employees more engaged.